 Depression & Erectile Dysfunction

-People with depression are more likely to have ED, and people with ED are also more likely to be depressed.
-If you have ED, you might not be able to get and keep an erection long enough to have sex.
+Depressed people are more likely to have ED, and those with ED are also more likely to be depressed.
+If you have ED, you may be unable to get or keep an erection long enough for sex.

 If a person with depression has ED, their doctor may give them sildenafil (Viagra).
 They may prescribe that you try a different antidepressant.